 Origin: Greek

 Meaning: Beautiful voice.
-Calliope was one of the Muses-who presided over poetry, song, and the arts and sciences, often shown holding a poem in one hand and a trumpet in the other.
+Calliope was the muse of epic poetry -who presided over poetry, song, and the arts and sciences, often shown holding a poem in one hand and a trumpet in the other.

 Similar Names: Camilla, Cassiopeia, Cerelia